Honest customer reviews online can put your business on top or doom you to the bottom.

 Yes, 63% of customers use a search engine to find online reviews of companies rather than going directly to the review website according to BrightLocal.

-That means customers are likely to find your business because of reviews.
+That means customers are likely to find your business because of reviews which is why managing your online reviews is important.

 Before you venture into getting honest customer reviews online for your business, you need to be prepared.